How It Works

 Export

-Exports only the overlays as transparent PNG frames.
+Exports only overlays as transparent PNG frames.
 Import into DaVinci Resolve, Premiere, or Final Cut and layer over your original footage.
-Full control over compositing.